Healthy Recipes Blog

 Serving Suggestions

 A cup of avocado soup makes a great appetizer, but I often prepare a bowl for lunch.
-It's rich, creamy, and very satiating, so it's appropriate as a light summer meal.
+It's rich, creamy, and satiating, so it's appropriate as a light summer meal.

 Recipe Card